DanielCardeal/scheduly/docs/model.md

   Indicates that `course A` and `course B` should be offered in the same classroom and at the same time.

++ `schedule_on/3(course id, offering group, part of the day)`

+  Allow an offering of a course to be scheduled in a given part of the day.
+  Courses can be allowed to be scheduled in more than one given part of the day.

 ### Curricula information

 + `curriculum/3(curriculum id, course id, is required)`